 He brought to the Presidency of the College a commitment to students as the “centerpiece of our table,” a commitment to the professional development of the faculty and staff and additionally, a commitment to the broader community which Massasoit serves.

-During his time as President the trustees voted to reduce fees and he worked to make it easier for students to transfer between schools in Massachusetts leading to The Commonwealth Transfer Compact facilitates transfer of Massasoit graduates to junior status into Massachusetts state colleges and universities.
+During his time as President the trustees voted to reduce fees and he worked to make it easier for students to transfer between schools in Massachusetts leading to The Commonwealth Transfer Compact that facilitates transfer of Massasoit graduates to junior status into Massachusetts state colleges and universities.